You Only Live Once (1937 film): Plot

 On the eve of his execution date, he escapes from the prison infirmary using a smuggled gun, just as the authorities issue a stay of execution.
 Eddie's conviction has been called into doubt, as the bank vehicle used in the getaway has been recovered from a lake and found to contain the stolen money and the body of the real murderer and bank robber.
-The prison chaplain, who Eddie has always trusted, tries to convince him of that the reprieve is real, but Eddie is too bitter and disillusioned to accept he is a free man.
+The prison chaplain, who Eddie has always trusted, tries to convince him that the reprieve is real, but Eddie is too bitter and disillusioned to accept he is a free man.
 He kills the chaplain in his desperation to escape.

 He and a now pregnant Joan go on the lam, hoping to make it across the border to Canada.
 They become infamous and are blamed for every crime in the areas they pass through.
-After the baby is born, Joan manages to meet Stephen and her sister.
+After the baby is born, Joan manages a meeting with Stephen and her sister Bonnie.
 The two have arranged for Joan to hop a boat to Havana with the baby and wait there while Stephen works to clear her name.
 She refuses to leave Eddie.
 They continue their run, but are ambushed by the police and killed.
 As he dies, Eddie hears the voice of the chaplain telling him he is free.